DMFSouza/Fapper_Zero/README.md

   <img src="images/usb.jpg" alt="IMAGE ALT TEXT" width="50%"></a>
 </div>

+<li>In USB mode, you can save your Rubber Ducky scripts in text format in the duckyscripts folder on the SD card.
+When accessing the menu, a dropdown field with all the scripts from the folder will be presented.
+Select the one you desire, and after connecting the hardware to the target device, click on Start, and watch the magic happen.</li>

 # RF Mode<a id="rf"></a>

 <div align="center">
   <img src="images/RF.jpg" alt="IMAGE ALT TEXT" width="50%"></a>
 </div>
+<li><strong>Under construction</strong></li>
+The RF mode is still under development, currently having only the graphical interface available.

 # SD Logs<a id="sd"></a>

 <div align="center">
   <img src="images/SD.jpg" alt="IMAGE ALT TEXT" width="50%"></a>
 </div>

+<li>In the SD menu, you can view all the captured credentials from the captive portal in a tabular format.</li>

 # Disclaimer<a id="disclaimer"></a>